la2050/archive/_projects/2015/l-a-flag-redesign.md

   Los Angeles Flag is a non-profit organization dedicated to uniting our city by establishing a strong civic identity and fostering a sense of civic pride amongst Angelenos throughout the city and around the world.
-'In one to three sentences, please describe your proposal.': >- Los Angeles is a great city, and every great city deserves a great flag.
-Our current flag is neither good nor effective and, consequently, has all but faded into obscurity; people don’t know it, and because they don’t know it, they don’t fly it.
-A well-designed flag, however, will serve as an emblem of unity and pride; it will bring together millions of otherwise disconnected Angelenos by restoring a sense of civic pride and strengthening LA’s ‘brand’ identity throughout the world at large.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: